On the Complexity of SPEs in Parity Games: Negotiation in parity games

 Indeed, if those three points are satisfied, then for each $v$, the play $h_v c_v^\omega$, where $c_v$ is a cycle (not necessarily simple, but which can be chosen of size at most $(\card W_v)^2$) that visits all the vertices of $W_v$ at least once and none other, is $\lambda$-consistent.
-Conversely, if from each $v$, there exists a $\lambda$-consistent play $\rho$, then the pair $(h_v, W_v)$, where $W_v = \Inf(\rho)$ and $h_v$ is a prefix of $\rho$ ending in $W_v$ in which the cycles have been removed, satisfies those three properties --- those are decidable in polynomial time. \end{proof}
+Conversely, if from each $v$, there exists a $\lambda$-consistent play $\rho$, then the pair $(h_v, W_v)$, where $W_v = \Inf(\rho)$ and $h_v$ is a prefix of $\rho$ ending in $W_v$ in which the cycles have been removed, satisfies those three properties --- those can be checked in polynomial time. \end{proof}

 Each requirement induces a notion of rationality for a coalition of players.

 \begin{defi}[$\lambda$-rationality] Let $\lambda$ be a requirement on the game $G$.
 A strategy profile $\bsigma_{-i}$ is \emph{$\lambda$-rational assuming} the strategy $\sigma_i$ iff for every history $hv$ compatible with $\bsigma_{-i}$, the play $\< \bsigma_{\|hv} \>_v$ is $\lambda$-consistent.
 It is \emph{$\lambda$-rational} if it is $\lambda$-rational assuming some strategy.
 The set of $\lambda$-rational strategy profiles in $G_{\|v_0}$ is denoted by $\lRat(v_0)$. \end{defi}